One-com/running_sushi/README.md

 ## Chef server setup

-Chef Delivery has been designed so the full configuration state is kept in the Chef repo and a Chef server can be bootstrapped to replace an existing Chef server quickly just by starting to track the Chef repo with Chef Delivery.
-Delegating Chef Server responsibility to pod level (subdir in clients, nodes and environments) can be accomplished by using Git sparse checkouts and the 'pod_name' variable of the Chef Delivery config file.
+Running Sushi has been designed so the full configuration state is kept in the Chef repo and a Chef server can be bootstrapped to replace an existing Chef server quickly just by starting to track the Chef repo with Running Sushi.
+Delegating Chef Server responsibility to pod level (subdir in clients, nodes, environments and roles\_local) can be accomplished by using Git sparse checkouts and the 'pod_name' variable of the Running Sushi config file.
 Note: In order to use this scheme make sure your recipes do not rely on Chef searches which return empty result sets  (before the Chef clients have checked in) during bootstrapping of a new Chef server.

+## Cookbook dependency management

+Running Sushi has no notion of cookbook dependencies and uploads all cookbooks in the git repo to all tracking Chef Servers.
+Tools like [librarian-chef](https://github.com/applicationsonline/librarian-chef) can be used for cookbook development but the dependency cookbooks have to be added explicitly to git repo.

-## Race conditions
+## Limitations

-Chef delivery does not check if 2 (node, env, role) name is the same but the .json files are different.
-This should be controlled in for example git hooks
+* Running Sushi does not check if two (node, environment, role) names are the same but the .json files are different.
+This should be controlled with git hooks or similar
+* Currently Running Sushi only supports Chef Server 11 as Chef Server 12 has introduced breaking changes with regards to node preseeding